gramener/gramex-guide/contributing/README.md

 Update the following and commit to `master` branch:

 - `setup.py` -- update the version number to the Gramex version number
-- TODO: document CHANGELOG, etc.
+- `README.md` -- update the CHANGELOG

 Commit and push the `master` branch to the server. **Ensure pipeline passes.**: